Brendacg616/automodelcar-cic-ipn/README.md

 ## Run the code

-There are different available run modes depending on the function needed.
+There are different run modes available, depending on the function needed.
 The next subsections explain each mode functionalities and how to run them.

 ### Camera adjustment mode